 Public Works Agency, Permits Section: In an e-mail response dated May 5, 2017, Permit staff requested a correction to note no. 6 on the cover sheet (sheet 1 of 7) which describes the flood hazard zone as in the northeastern corner when in fact (and as shown on sheet 2), it is in the northwestern corner.
-On the same subject, Permit staff provided some clarification on the specific procedures needed to meet federal (FEMA) requirements.
+On the same subject, Permit staff provided some clarification on the specific procedures needed to meet federal (FEMA) requirements, which are for an amendment to the Flood Insurance Rate Map (FIRM) to remove the hazard zone from the FIRM, by an application for a "Conditional Letter of Map.
 Other remarks noted the strategy and evident need to pump post-treatment stormwater up to the curb on Baker Road, due to the absence of an in-street storm drainage conduit, and commented on the design for drainage through private yards and how overhead utility lines would be undergrounded.
-Final improvement plans will be required to address these concerns.
+These concerns will be addressed in the final improvement plans.

 Public Works Agency, Construction and Development Services Division.
-The principal, formal response to the referral from the Public Works Agency, dated May 11, 2017, addressed various topics, and incorporates comments from the Permits Section described above.
+The response to the referral from the Public Works Agency, dated May 11, 2017, addressed various topics, and incorporates comments from the Permits Section described above.
 The comments are generally typical for any subdivision or development, with requirements specified for roadway and storm drain facilities that comply with County Subdivision Design Guidelines, other ordinances, guidelines and permit requirements.
 Other requirements noted include: a) property dedication to the County as needed in a manner accepted by the County; b) a driveway entrance meeting the latest Caltrans standard (RSP A87A); c) establishment of a Homeowner's Association with approved conditions, covenants and restrictions (CC&Rs); d) acquisition of required encroachment permits for work done in the right-of-way - such as the required cement sidewalk, curb and gutter along the street frontage; e) Fire Department approval of the driveway design; f) assuring that runoff to or from adjacent properties is not augmented, concentrated or diverted; and g) obtaining a County Stormwater Permit based on provision of a design solution that meets current C.3 Technical Guidance standards for stormwater treatment and management.